AirMettle/AirTree/docs/cli.md

 ## `airtree generate`

-Generate a histogram buffer (`.bin`) from an input file.
+Generate a histogram buffer (`.airtree`) from an input file.
 Two input modes are
 supported: **Parquet** (1D – 4D) and **raw binary** (1D only).

 ### Generate from Parquet